Last Updated on July 28, 2026 by Daniel Globe

 You’ll find several ticket types available, from single journeys to daily and weekly passes, all priced according to fare zones.
 The DLR spans multiple fare zones, so your ticket cost depends on how far you travel.

-Using an Oyster card or contactless payment makes things even easier—just tap in and out, and the system calculates the fare automatically, often giving you the best daily cap.
+Using an Oyster card or contactless payment makes things even easier — just tap in and out, and the system calculates the fare automatically, applying whichever daily or weekly cap gives you the best price.

 If you prefer paper tickets, you can buy them at stations, but they usually cost more.

-Keep in mind that understanding fare zones helps you avoid overpaying and guarantees a smooth trip across London’s east and southeast areas.
+Keep in mind that understanding fare zones helps you avoid overpaying and guarantees a smoother trip across London’s east and southeast areas.

 Key Tourist Stops

-Although traveling through London’s vast transit network might seem intimidating, the Docklands Light Railway (DLR) offers a convenient route to some of the city’s most iconic tourist spots.
+Traveling through London’s vast transit network might seem intimidating, but the Docklands Light Railway (DLR) offers a convenient route to some of the city’s most iconic tourist spots.

 By hopping on the DLR, you’ll easily access must see attractions and local landmarks that showcase London’s unique charm.